-Here are six key safeguarding messages to think about when shaping your organisation’s approach to safeguarding.
+Here are 6 key safeguarding messages to think about when shaping your club’s approach to safeguarding.

-- Safeguarding isn’t just about putting in place a policy or carrying out DBS checks, it’s about creating a safeguarding culture within your organisation.
+Safeguarding isn’t just about putting in place a policy or carrying out DBS checks, it’s about creating a safeguarding culture within your organisation.
 I think of it as being a bit like lots of pieces of a jigsaw puzzle - which when they come together send a strong message that your club does all it can to provide a safe place for children.
-Policies and procedures are great but everyone involved, including volunteers, need to be able to apply them on the ground, understand that they are taken seriously, and be aware of possible signs of abuse and grooming.
+Policies and procedures are great but everyone involved needs to be able to apply policies and procedures on the ground, and to understand that they are taken seriously, and to be aware of possible signs of abuse and grooming.

-- Proportionality is key – you need to consider the risk inherent in the activities that your organisation is carrying out and formulate your safeguarding approach with this in mind.
+Proportionality is key – you need to consider the risk inherent in the activities that your organisation is carrying out and formulate your safeguarding approach with this in mind.
 As a football club, you will take the lead from the FA’s guidance for grassroots football but your club should be carrying out its own risk assessment and reacting to those risks rather than just applying a standard policy without an in depth review.

 You need to know when you are legally entitled to obtain DBS checks and barred list checks.
 I often come across organisations who are not obtaining the appropriate level of check for staff and volunteers – either they are not obtaining the checks that they should be or they have carried out blanket checks on all volunteers or members of staff regardless of their role or contact with vulnerable groups.
-Does your club safeguarding or welfare officer know which checks your organisation should carry out on its staff and volunteers?
+Does your club safeguarding or welfare officer know which checks the club should carry out on its staff and volunteers?
 Are the staff and volunteers entitled to enhanced DBS checks and if the contact is frequent enough, are they in a regulated activity, which means that a barred list check must also be carried out.
 Is the club welfare officer familiar with supervision guidance from the Department for Education?

-Remember when you are dealing with volunteers, they are giving up their time to help your cause - they are not paid employees.
+Remember when you are dealing with volunteers, they are giving up their time to help your cause - they’re not paid employees.
 Whilst you should never cut corners where safeguarding is concerned, an overly complicated process could be a barrier to volunteering.
 Ensure that inductions, policies and procedures are clear and that volunteers can understand what is required.
-A code of conduct is useful and ensures that well intentioned volunteers and staff know what is expected of them and what is considered appropriate in order to avoid finding themselves in tricky situations where their actions or intentions could be misconstrued.
-Ensure that appropriate support and supervision is in place for all your volunteers.
+A code of conduct is useful and ensures that well intentioned volunteers and staff know what is expected of them, what’s considered appropriate etc. in order to avoid finding themselves in tricky situations where their actions or intentions could be misconstrued.
+Ensure that appropriate support and supervision is in place for volunteers.